|Credit: Magnolia Pictures|

-Most fictional love stories fall into one of three piles.
+Most love stories on the big screen fall into one of three piles.
 The cheerful type, exemplified by rom-coms.
-The best of this genre is When Harry Met Sally.
+The classic of this genre is When Harry Met Sally.
 Then there is the sad kind, e.g. Titanic.
-Finally, there is the contemplative variety, like Take This Waltz.
-Since I first saw Waltz years ago, it continues to resonate with me.
+Lastly, there is the contemplative variety, like Take This Waltz.
+It is possibly my favorite movie love story of all time.

-Take This Waltz, Sarah Polley's 2011 indie movie starring Michelle Williams, explores romance in all its, sometimes contradictory, complexities.
-Poignant but not overwrought.
+Take This Waltz, Sarah Polley's 2011 indie movie starring Michelle Williams, explores romance in all its complexities, including the contradictory bits.
+The film is poignant but not overwrought.
 Thoughtful but not neurotic.
 Poetic but not pretentious.
-Perfectly crafted.

-Perhaps the most remarkable aspect: the story's vibe changes in subtle but impactful ways.
+And the colors!
+I love the palette of this movie.
 What you see onscreen is colorful, both visually and figuratively.
 Margot's journey reflects the reds of intensity and the blues of wistfulness, meandering through patches of gray, the edges blending into each other.

 As a bonus, Waltz probably has the most deftly-done erotic scene ever, and it's far from the typical.
-It is sensual but not sexual, and so tense that you're completely engrossed.
+The scene is sensual but not sexual.
+And tense.
 The most ingenious part?
-The scene is done without any action.
+There is zero action.
 The couple don't even touch each other.
-All they do is talk, still the scene burns with more heat than any face sucking or hip groping.
+All they do is talk.
+Still, the scene burns with more heat than any face sucking or hip groping.
+Imagine that.
 Sometimes, less is indeed more.